elsevierlabs-os/AnnotationQuery/Readme.md

 **ContainedIn**  -  Provide the ability to find annotations that are contained by another annotation.
 The input is 2 Datasets of AQAnnotations.
 We will call them A and B. The purpose is to find those annotations in A that are contained in B. What that means is the start/end offset for an annotation from A must be contained by the start/end offset from an annotation in B. We of course have to also match on the document id.
 We ultimately return the contained annotations (A) that meet this criteria.
 There is also the option of negating the query (think Not Contains) so that we return only A where it is not contained in B.

+**ContainedInList**  -  Provide the ability to find annotations that are contained by another annotation.
+The input is 2 Datasets of AQAnnotations.
+We will call them A and B.  The purpose is to find those annotations in A that are contained in B.  What that means is the start/end offset for an annotation from A  must be contained by the start/end offset from an annotation in  B. We of course have to also match on the document id.
+We ultimately return a Dataset with 2 fields where the first field is an annotation from B and the second field is an array of entries from A that are contained in the first entry.

 **Before**  -  Provide the ability to find annotations that are before another annotation.
 The input is 2 Datasets of AQAnnotations.
 We will call them A and B. The purpose is to find those annotations in A that are before B. What that means is the end offset for an annotation from A must be before the start offset from an annotation in B. We of course have to also match on the document id.
 We ultimately return the A annotations that meet this criteria.
 A distance operator can also be optionally specified.
 This would require an A annotation (endOffset) to occur n characters (or less) before the B annotation (startOffset).
 There is also the option of negating the query (think Not Before) so that we return only A where it is not before B.

 **After**  -  Provide the ability to find annotations that are after another annotation.
 The input is 2 Datasets of AQAnnotations.
 We will call them A and B. The purpose is to find those annotations in A that are after B. What that means is the start offset for an annotation from A must be after the end offset from an annotation in B. We of course have to also match on the document id.
 We ultimately return the A annotations that meet this criteria.
 A distance operator can also be optionally specified.
 This would require an A annotation (startOffset) to occur n characters (or less) after the B annotation (endOffset).
 There is also the option of negating the query (think Not After) so that we return only A where it is not after B.